 MRS operating committees form the operational heart of the society and are made up of energized volunteers who wish to help drive forward specific aspects of the society.
 The links on the left detail descriptions of the responsibilities and activities of each committee.
 If you're interested in volunteering on a committee, please complete the Volunteer Profile Form

-to express your interests and email it to Michele Feder
+to express your interests and send it to us here

 .
 Complete forms may also be submitted via fax to 724.779.8313, attention Michele Feder.

 The MRS Awards Committee oversees all Society awards according to policies approved by the Board of Directors, arranges for the preparation and presentation of awards, recommends new awards and changes to existing awards, and oversees publicity for all awards.
 Subcommittees: Graduate Student Award, Innovation in Materials Characterization Award, The Kavli Foundation Early Career Lectureship in Materials Science, Materials Theory Award, Mid-Career Researcher Award, MRS Fellow, MRS Impact, MRS Medal, Outstanding Young Investigator, MRS Nelson Buck Robinson Science And Technology Award For Renewable Energy, Postdoctoral Awards, Turnbull Lectureship, and Von Hippel Award.

 The Government Affairs Committee contributes to the development of governmental science and technology policy in materials-related areas by responding to and initiating opportunities to interact nationally and internationally with government officials and public and private organizations on matters of science and technology policy.
 Subcommittees include Congressional Fellow, Congressional Visits, Government Agencies and Grass Roots.